Best Spey Fishing Sink Tips and Switch Line Sink Tips

 Recommended Sink Tips:

 - Rio IMow Tips: Rio IMOW 5&5 Tip: This versatile tip combines a 5-foot floating section with a 5-foot sinking section.
-It offers a good balance between ease of casting and sinking capability, allowing you to adjust the depth as needed.
+It offers a good balance between ease of casting and sinking capability, allowing me to adjust the depth as needed.

 - Rio InTouch 15′ Spey Sink Tip